 They continued to live at 304 Marlborough during the 1885-1886 season, but moved thereafter to Dorchester.

 On May 27, 1886, 304 Marlborough was purchased from Horace Dupee by Dr. Frank Winthrop Draper, a physician and professor of legal medicine at Harvard.
 He and his wife, Fanny (Jones) Draper, made it their home and he also maintained his medical office there.
 They previously had lived (and he had maintained his office) at 36 Worcester.
+He also served as a medical examiner for Suffolk County and, in that capacity, provided testimony in the 1893 trial of Lizzie Andrew Borden for the murder of her parents.

-Living with them at the time of the 1900 US Census were Fanny Draper’s mother, Catharine (Brigham) Jones, the widow of William H. Jones, and Elizabeth (Lizette) Louise (Shaw) Draper, the widow of Frank Draper’s nephew, James Herbert Draper, who had died in February of 1898.
+The Drapers’ two sons – Shirley Potter Draper and Arthur Derby Draper – lived with them at 304 Marlborough.
+Also living with them at the time of the 1900 US Census were Fanny Draper’s mother, Catharine (Brigham) Jones, the widow of William H. Jones, and Elizabeth (Lizette) Louise (Shaw) Draper, the widow of Frank Draper’s nephew, James Herbert Draper, who had died in February of 1898.

 During the 1907-1908 winter season, Annie Norton Ward was traveling abroad and 304 Marlborough was the home of bond dealer Charles Wilson Taintor and his wife, Caroline Tileston (Hemenway) Taintor.
 They previously had lived at 242 Beacon with her mother, Ellen (Tileston) Hemenway, the widow of Charles Porter Hemenway.
 By the 1908-1909 season, the Taintors had moved to 149 Beacon and Miss Ward had resumed living at 304 Marlborough.